Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Implementation and Onboarding

-You’ll need to contact a sales representative to purchase a hardware and software bundle from Clover, and the initial sales call takes about 30 minutes.
-The sales rep will take some time to understand your business’s needs and recommend a solution for you.
+You’ll need to contact a sales representative to purchase a hardware and software bundle from Clover, and during testing, the initial sales call took about 30 minutes.
+We liked that the representative spent time understanding the business’s needs before recommending hardware and software options.

 Customer Support